Software engineers design and create computer systems and applications to solve real-world problems.

 A bachelor’s degree in computer science or a related degree program is a common entry-level requirement for software engineers.
 However, a degree isn’t the only path toward a development job.
 Some employers accept alternative credentials such as certifications and equivalent experience in lieu of a degree.
 Research job postings for positions you're interested in to determine whether or not a degree is essential for your career path.

-Build job-ready skills with an industry expert by enrolling in IBM's DevOps and Software Engineering Professional Certificate.
+Build job-ready skills and gain hands-on-experience with an industry expert by enrolling in IBM's DevOps and Software Engineering Professional Certificate.
 You'll create applications in Python using essential tools and frameworks while learning to work productively on a team through Agile, DevOps, and Scrum methodologies.

-To enhance your existing skill set and prepare for a more advanced role, consider enrolling in the Hong Kong University of Science and Technology's Software Engineering Specialization.
+If you're more interested in working with systems than applications, enroll in the Hong Kong University of Science and Technology's Software Engineering Specialization.
 In addition to sharpening your engineering skills, you'll learn software project management, software design, and system engineering.

 Editorial Team